Children’s Services Research: independent steering group

 Overview

-This group has been set up to oversee and direct independent research into how best to deliver children's services in the context of the National Care Service (NCS).
+This group was set up to oversee and direct independent research into how best to deliver children's services in the context of the National Care Service (NCS).

-The purpose of the research project is to answer the question: how do we ensure that children, young people and families get the help they need, when they need it?
+The purpose of the research project was to answer the question: what is needed to ensure that children, young people and families get the help they need, when they need it?

-It is being carried out by the Centre for Excellence for Children’s Care and Protection (CELCIS) at the University of Strathclyde, and will run until autumn 2023.
+It was carried out by the Centre for Excellence for Children’s Care and Protection (CELCIS) at the University of Strathclyde.

 Read the group's terms of reference.